NikolasKotsikos/uReview/testing.md

 - I checked the information tooltips were working by hovering over the information icon.

-- I tested the add/edit review and cuisine templates by inputting valid and invalid data and checking that I received the correct responses.
+- I tested the add/edit review and genres & platfoms templates by inputting valid and invalid data and checking that I received the correct responses.

-**5. Explore reviews and search bar**
+**5. Reviews and keyword search bar**
-- I clicked on the 'Explore reviews' button on the homepage callout section and the link within the dropdown menu, and both correctly navigated to the reviews page.
+- I clicked on the 'Reviews' button on the homepage callout section and the link within the dropdown menu, and both correctly navigated to the reviews page.
 This was checked from all pages of the site.

 - After adding my search indexes via the python interpreter I entered 'mongo.db.reviews.index_information()' to check that the correct details had been added.
 I also checked this by clicking on the 'indexes' section on MongoDB.

 - I submitted a selection of words into the review search bar to ensure the query function was filtering the reviews correctly, and all worked correctly.

-**6. Viewing reviews**
+**6. Reading reviews**
 - I clicked on each review card to make sure it displayed the correct information to me when navigated to the view reviews HTML template, and it did.

 **7. Adding review**
 - I logged in as a variety of different users to check that the add review button was only visible on the homepage and reviews page if a user was logged in.

-- I clicked on the 'Add review' button on the homepage callout section and the link within the dropdown menu, and both correctly navigated to the add review page.
+- I clicked on the 'Add a Review' button on the homepage callout section and the link within the dropdown menu, and both correctly navigated to the add review page.
 This was checked from all pages of the site.

 **8. Editing review**
 - I logged in as a variety of different users to check that the edit button was only visible on the reviews the specific user had added.